 Fluconazole is an antifungal medicine in tablet form that is used to treat a variety fungal infections, including yeast infections.
 It is typically used to treat skin infections, and more intense fungal infections of the lungs and other organs that can occur after your pet inhales fungus from infected soil.
 Fluconazole is often used in pets who have been unable to tolerate other types of antifungal medication.
 It is also used for difficult-to-treat fungal infections, such as those that have spread to internal organs.
-Fluconazole requires a prescription from your veterinarian, and is sold per tablet.
+Fluconazole is an antifungal used to treat systemic fungal infections such as cryptococcal meningitis, blastomycosis, and histoplasmosis.
+Fluconazole may also be used in treating fungal infections of the skin such as superficial candidiasis, or ringworm.
+Fluconazole may be used for other purposes than those listed here.
+Fluconazole is sold per tablet and requires a prescription from your veterinarian.

 Fluconazole is related to ketoconazole, but it is more successful in treating infections of the central nervous system (CNS) because it more effectively crosses the blood-brain barrier, allowing the medication to find its way to the infected areas of the body.
 When your pet takes fluconazole, the active ingredient within the medicine kills the fungus that causes infections by interfering with the cell membranes of the fungus.
 This inhibits growth of the fungus, which keeps the fungal cells from reproducing, and eventually eradicates the infection.